Altrincham Grammar School for Girls 11 Plus (11+) Exam Information

 CEM 11+ exams, such as the 11 plus Altrincham test, focus heavily on assessing a child’s vocabulary.
 These packs each introduce 200 words within context, helping students to improve both their vocabulary and spelling.
 This will prove useful for the Verbal Reasoning section of the exam.
 Pack 2 is designed to be more challenging than Pack 1.

 Non-Verbal Reasoning Section

 This pack covers a number of the question types that are used in CEM 11+ Non-Verbal Reasoning exams such as Matrices, Box Sequences and Exceptions.
 There are some extension question types as well.
 Whilst these are not known to be utilised in CEM exams, they will help develop your child’s Non-Verbal reasoning ability, which will stand them in good stead for the exam.

 These packs each contain two test papers covering all three topics: Verbal, Non-Verbal and Numerical Reasoning.
 Using the official familiarisation material and our deep knowledge of CEM question styles and formats, we’ve created accurate and up to date CEM practice papers that pay attention to all elements including question types, timings, structure, format, question wordings, fonts and design.
 Answers and Answer Sheets are included so your child can get used to marking their answers as they will need to do in the actual exam.

+Our practice tests aim to show what sort of questions were included in Altrincham Grammar School for Girls 11+ past papers.
 The information provided about Altrincham Grammar School for Girls was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.